doppllib/DroidconDopplExample/README.md

 This version does not log in, and does not store anything on the server.
 As such, the only thing you *might* need to sign up for is a jwplayer trial account to get the video players working.

+>
+> For the full app and 2017 additions, see https://github.com/touchlab/DroidconApp
+>

 # Why?

 This is a demo app for our project building tools and libraries on top of j2objc, to facilitate